Critics should wait for facts before condemning Bergdahl, Hagel says

-BRUSSELS Critics should wait for the facts before rushing to judge released Taliban detainee Sergeant Bowe Bergdahl, U.S. Defense Secretary Chuck Hagel said on Wednesday.
+BRUSSELS Critics should wait for the facts before rushing to judge released Taliban detainee Sergeant Bowe Bergdahl, U.S. Defence Secretary Chuck Hagel said on Wednesday.

-Some former comrades have accused Bergdahl - who was captured in unknown circumstances on June 30, 2009 - of walking away from his unit in Afghanistan, prompting a massive manhunt they say cost the lives of at least six fellow soldiers.

-Bergdahl was freed last week in a controversial prisoner-swap deal with the Taliban brokered by the Qatari government.
+Bergdahl, held for nearly five years in Afghanistan, was freed last week in a controversial prisoner-swap deal with the Taliban brokered by the Qatari government.
 Five Taliban militants were released from the U.S. prison at Guantanamo Bay, Cuba, and flown to Qatar.

+Some former comrades have accused Bergdahl, who was captured in unknown circumstances on June 30, 2009, of walking away from his unit and prompting a massive manhunt they say cost the lives of at least six fellow soldiers.

-The army has announced it will review all the circumstances surrounding Bergdahl’s disappearance, he said.
+The army had announced it would review all the circumstances surrounding Bergdahl’s disappearance, he said.

 "Until we get the facts, until we have ... a review of all the circumstances, it is not in the interest of anyone and certainly I think a bit unfair to Sergeant Bergdahl’s family and to him to presume anything.
 We don’t do that in the United States.
 We rely on facts," Hagel said.